cuspime/cuspime.github.io/_pages/about.md

 </h1>
 ***

-My name is **Leopoldo Cuspinera** and for quite a while I have studied physics and taken _amateur_ photographies, specially when travelling.
+I'm **Leopoldo Cuspinera** and for quite a while I have studied physics and taken _amateur_ photographies, specially when travelling.
+Recently I have also started learning about the details of ML and NN and how to apply them to make a tangible impact on industry.
 However, physics, data, photography and travelling are not my only hobbies; I also enjoy playing the guitar, learning something new, cooking on Sundays and spending time with my family.

-I recently finished my PhD studies in **Durham University** (England) and, since I think the lifestyle of a young researcher does not really fit me, I am now looking to do research but now in industry.
-Furthermore, I am very **curious** by nature and I'd like to learn about many different topics in a highly dynamic environment, I therefore think that the best role for me would be as a **Data Scientist**.
+At the beginning of this year I finished my PhD studies in **Durham University** (England) and, since I think the lifestyle of a young researcher does not really fit me, I am now looking to do research but now in industry.
+Furthermore, I am very **curious** by nature and I like to learn about many different areas in highly dynamic environments.
+Hence, I consider **Data Science** would fulfil and stimulate me the most in the coming years.
-To take a look at some projects I have been developing lately, as well as some stuff I developed during my PhD, take a look at my [github page](https://github.com/cuspime/Projects)

 In this **personal website** I'll share some of the things I find interesting (or useful) and some things I've done in the past.
 Please feel free to drop me a line for any queries.